-Stonewater provides homes which are welcoming, well-maintained and offer facilities that meet customers' expectations and aspirations.
+Stonewater provides homes which are welcoming, wellmaintained and offer facilities that meet customers' expectations and aspirations.
 The effective use of assets starts at the development stage and continues through the life of the property to eventual disposal.
-Active asset management is about maximising and maintaining the value of Stonewater's property assets and investing appropriately to meet corporate objective.
+Active asset management is about maximising and maintaining the value of Stonewater's property assets and investing appropriately to meet corporate objectives.

-Building Safety and Compliance
+Building safety and compliance

-During 2023/24 we have registered our high rise buildings, submitted key building information and created safety case files for all, of our occupied blocks (4 in total).
+During 2023/24 we have registered our high-rise buildings, submitted key building information and created safety case files for all of our occupied blocks (four in total).

-Together with our customer led Building Safety Committee we have created a building safety resident engagement strategy and tailored communication plans, ensuring that our customers are fully informed regarding building safety.
+Together with our customer-led Building Safety Committee we have created a building safety resident engagement strategy and tailored communication plans, ensuring that our customers are fully informed regarding building safety.